catenax-eV/catenax-ev.github.io/docs/standards/CX-0105-AssetTrackingUseCase/CX-0105-AssetTrackingUseCase.md

-# CX-0070 Asset Tracking Platform API Standardization 1.0.0
+# CX-0105 Asset Tracking Use Case v1.1.0

-## FOR WHOM IS THE STANDARD DESIGNED

-Please refer to AUDIENCE & SCOPE.

-## COMPARISON WITH THE PREVIOUS VERSION OF THE STANDARD

-This is the initial version of the standard.

 ## ABSTRACT

 The asset tracking use case aims to design a standard solution how diverse IoT solutions, available on the free market, can be incorporated into the Catena-X network keeping the interoperability and data sovereignty requirements respected.
 Although the main goal was always to track company assets with the various IoT devices, based on the set of standards designed by asset tracking use case team, there is a potential to fully use these in any use case in the Catena-X environment and beyond.
 The model opens the door for any IoT device manufacturer and any network provider to be part of the Catena-X network.

-The Asset Tracking Platform aims to bring different IoT sensor networks to a standard Catena-X network and use sensor data for a variety of use cases, like:

-- logistics teams can track their returnable packages and assets at any time using geo data,
-- usage of automatic filling level measurements to drive efficient vendor-managed inventories,
-- users (tier suppliers, customer, carriers, insurers, etc.) are encouraged to monitor the quality of critical materials at any time during transportation.

-The solution supports the exchange of IoT sensor data between different companies via Catena-X network.
+This standard focuses on the Asset Tracking Use Case.
+It includes relevant requirements for

+- ATP (Asset Tracking Platform) as sensor data provider
+- Application/Dashboard as data consumer - non standardized tool

+## FOR WHOM IS THE STANDARD DESIGNED

+Please refer to: AUDIENCE & SCOPE.

+## COMPARISON WITH THE PREVIOUS VERSION OF THE STANDARD

+This is the initial version of the standard.

 ## 1 INTRODUCTION

-This documentation describes the basic pre-conditions and needs for an ATP-API that aims to provide data from multiple IoT networks to the Catena-X ecosystem.

-ATP-API receives data from IoT networks, transforms these data to standardized Catena-X data models (IoT Sensor Data Device and IoT Sensor Data) and load the transformed data into the Catena-X network.

-The primary role of the ATP is to be a middleware solution between those IoT networks and the Catena-X ecosystem by using REST API technology.
+This document defines the so-called standardization triangle for the asset tracking use case.
+Standardization triangle hereby means the mandatory components, data models, and APIs that are required to enable the asset tracking use case.

 ### 1.1 AUDIENCE & SCOPE